 Home Composting is a simple way to turn your garden and kitchen waste into a useful soil enhancer for your garden, while at the same time reducing the volume of waste into you household bins.

-Compost has many benefits for your garden, it contains organic matter which gives similar nutrients to fertilisers, due to the natural breakdown of kitchen and garden waste within the compost therefore providing plants, soil and turf with an effective natural feed.
+Although the council operates a separate food waste collection which covers many properties in West Lothian, making compost at home has many benefits for your garden.
+It contains organic matter which gives similar nutrients to fertilisers, due to the natural breakdown of kitchen and garden waste within the compost therefore providing plants, soil and turf with an effective natural feed.
 In addition, it has a unique composition, which allows the soil or turf to hold moisture for longer therefore requiring less water.

 In order to get the best compost out of your bin, here's a list of the materials you can and cannot compost: